mongodb/mongodb-kubernetes/docs/dev/publishing-to-marketplaces.md

     mv mongodb-enterprise.v1.2.4.clusterserviceversion.yaml mongodb-enterprise.v1.3.0.clusterserviceversion.yaml
     ```

-Now, in the clusterserviceversion file, there are a few attributes you'll have to change:
+## Update clusterserviceversion file

-## Metadata
+### Metadata

 * `metadata.name`: The name should include the latest version
-* `metadata.containerImage`: Should point to the last version (**not latest**) in RedHat Connect catalog.
+* `metadata.containerImage`: Should point to the last version (**not 'latest'**) in quay.io repository.
 * `metadata.createdAt`: `$(date +%Y-%m-%dT%H:%M:%SZ)`

-## Spec
+### Spec

 * `spec.version`: Add your new version with 3 parts (x.y.z)
 * `spec.replaces`: Indicate the last version that is replaced by this one

+### Operator

+* `install.spec.deployments` - update the versions of Database and Operator images
+* Check if anything has changed for the Operator deployment spec that needs to be
+reflected in `install.spec.deployments` (environment variables etc)

+### Permissions

+Copy the `rules` from roles in `roles.yaml` to the `permissions.rules` element to make sure the permissions are up-to-date

 ## CustomResourceDefinitions

-The CRDs need to be updated if there's anything to be updated.
+The CRD files need to be updated if there's anything to be updated.
 This is basically the
 same that we have in the `crds.yaml` file.

 ## Package

+Go back to `mongodb-enterprise` directory.
 Update the file `mongodb-enterprise.package.yaml` making the
 `channels[?@.name==stable].currentCSV` section to point to this release.